-3.5.
-RT-PCR analysis of leukocyte cultures
+3.5 RT-PCR analysis of leukocyte cultures

-BCs and leukocytes available as a transfusion by-product can be used for a wide variety of experiments.
+Buffy coats and leukocytes available as a transfusion by-product can be used for a wide variety of experiments.
 However, the main concern was the extent of their viability through time and their ability to act like leukocytes in vivo.
-For this reason, leukocytes were seeded at a density of $1\times10^6\text{-}1\times10^7$ cells/mL (which was as close as possible in static 2D culture to the concentration in blood) and treated with PHA, a known lymphocyte stimulant, at a concentration of 2-5 $\mu\text{g/mL}$.
+For this reason, leukocytes were seeded at a density of 1×10^6 - 1×10^7 cells/mL (which was as close as possible in static 2D culture to the concentration in blood) and treated with PHA, a known lymphocyte stimulant, at a concentration of 2-5 μg/mL.
 An experimental period of 7 days was selected because it was the longest available time before a sizable decrease in cell viability was recorded.